sachit3022/compositional-generation/README.md

 For celeba, you can explore the precise control by downloading the checkpoints from the above google sheets, and run  [notebooks/celeba_control_smile.ipynb](notebooks/celeba_control_smile.ipynb)

-#### Evaluation
-Detail description of the metrics is provided in the paper.
-- JSD
-- Confirmity Score
-- R2 Score
-- Diversity
-- FID
-- Qualitative evaluations

 ### Custom Datatset, logic, constraints